Hiking Ireland: Burren, Connemara, and the Aran Islands

 Trip Insurance

-Field evacuation, repatriation, and medical insurance is required on this trip as a condition of partnership terms with our European vendors (field evacuation and repatriation minimum coverage is a combined $200,000 USD).
+Field evacuation, repatriation, and medical insurance is REQUIRED as a condition of partnership terms with our European vendors (field evacuation and repatriation minimum coverage is a combined $200,000 USD).

 For information on the recommended IMG/iTravelinsured policies please click here.